DLR-TS/CoSiMa/Configuration.md

 ## Base simulator

-At the moment there is only one base simulator implemented.
+At the moment there is one base simulator (CARLA) as well as a dummy implemented.\
 The base simulator will be contacted, if an input of a model is not filled by an output of an other model.
+The dummy can be used to run a simulation without CARLA.

 ### Carla OSI Service Configuration
 ```